Quadratic differentials as stability conditions: Quadratic differentials

 \item[(c)]

 Consider the case $g=0$, $m=(1,1,1,1)$.
 Such differentials are of the form where $p_4(z)$ is a monic polynomial of degree 4 with distinct roots, and are invariant under any automorphism of $\PP^1$ permuting these roots.
-The spectral cover $\hS$ has genus 1, and the covering involution is the hyper-elliptic involution.
+The spectral cover $\hS$ has genus 1.
 The automorphisms of $\PP^1$ preserving $\phi$ lift to translations by 2-torsion points of $\hS$.
 These automorphisms act trivially on the hat-homology group, which is $H_1(\hS;\Z)=\Z^{\oplus 2}$.
 Thus every point of $\Quad^\Gamma(g,m)$ has automorphism group $\Z_2^{\oplus 2}$. \end{itemize} \end{examples}

 In each of the other cases of Lemma \ref{fatman} the orbifold $\Quad^\Gamma(g,m)$ also has non-trivial generic automorphism group.
 The case $g=0$, $m=(5)$ is elementary, and the case $g=0$, $m=(6)$ is very similar to Example \ref{spec}(a).
 The case $g=1$, $m=(2)$ is treated in Example \ref{ex} below.